kaliop-uk/ezmigrationbundle/README.md

     can not see the database changes applied by the Symfony kernel, and, depending on the specific Slot in use, might fail with a fatal error.
     The simplest workaround is to disable usage of transactions by passing the `-u` flag to the `migrate` command.

+* if you get fatal errors without any error message when running a migration which involves a lot of content changes, such as f.e. altering a contentType with many contents, it light be that you are running out of memory for your php process.
+    Known workarounds involve:
+    - increase the maximum amount of memory allowed for the php script by running it with option '-d memory_limit=-1'
+    - execute the migration command using a Symfony environment which has reduced logging and kernel debug disabled: the default configuration for the `dev` environment is known to leak memory

+* the bundle does not at the moment support creation of user accounts using a custom contentType

+* the bundle at the moment does not support creating entities with a creator other than user id 14 ('admin')

 ## Extending the bundle